lcastienc/First-project/README.md

 # First Week Project

-The project aims to do a simple project
+The project aims to do a Kanbas table to organize the tasks.

 ### Organization 📋